A pocket crammed with treats. That best sums up the NSW South Coast.

 The Eden Killer Whale Museum is jammed with exhibitions and stories detailing the area’s compelling whaling past.
 Remaining in Eden, the Sapphire Coast Marine Discovery Centre has a strong emphasis on interactive, thought-provoking displays.

-The Fleet Air Arm Museum at Nowra comprehensively details the story of naval aviation in Australia, and the Lady Denman Maritime Museum and Gallery at Huskisson will captivate, too.
+The Fleet Air Arm Museum at Nowra comprehensively details the story of naval aviation in Australia, and the Jervis Bay Maritime Museum at Huskisson will captivate, too.

-Delve into the history of an Aussie icon at the Bega Cheese Heritage Centre, immerse yourself in local history at the Old Courthouse Museum in Batemans Bay or check out a super range of historical vehicles at Adams Prestige and Classic Cars at Merimbula.
+Delve into the history of an Aussie icon at the Bega Cheese Heritage Centre or immerse yourself in local history at the Old Courthouse Museum in Batemans Bay.

 Correct!
 The zoo aside, Mogo is well worth a visit for its ability to transport visitors back in time.
 Visit the Original Gold Rush Colony with its recreated goldmining village and pan for the shiny stuff among a wealth of highlights.